- 5 Key Steps to Setting up a Virtual Organization

 Additional Information and Best Practices

 A popular email platform for virtual business owners is Mailchimp.
 This platform has an easy-to-use interface for creating email campaigns, simple email sign up form integration, and hundreds of professional templates.
-You can send email to 2,000 subscribers or fewer absolutely free.
+You can send emails to 2,500 subscribers or fewer absolutely free.
 As your email list grows, the monthly price increases.

 Mailchimp lets you create simple, customized email capture forms to place on your website.
 Some website platforms like WordPress have two-click plugins that handle all this for you.

 Managing the sales funnel and ultimately, customers is the ultimate mission of any enterprise, big or small, a physical office or virtual.

 Many tools can help you manage your leads, customers, and sales.
 Some of the most notable ones include:

 Pipedrive was built by project managers and salespeople for product managers and salespeople.
 Imagine that!
 It handles all aspects of your sales funnel and has built-in customer relationship management (CRM) to remind you of customer information, sent emails, and much more.

 Salesforce pioneered the CRM and cloud platform industry.
 It has an excellent track record of delivering value and support to customers.

 As a virtual business, you’ll need a way to accept payments through your website.
 These solutions help you set up payment processes online.

 Braintree lets you accept online payments.
 It’s available in more than 130 currencies and has many additional benefits.